Titanfall (video game): Reception

 Arthur Gies of Polygon wrote that the game's controls felt streamlined and natural.
 He felt empowered by his awareness of his potential strengths and vulnerabilities behind his choices.
-IGN's Ryan McCaffrey praised the balance between weapons.
+IGNs Ryan McCaffrey praised the balance between weapons.
 He called the Smart Pistol his "favorite sidearm since the Halo 1 pistol", but noted that its range and several-second lock-on balanced the gun's fairness.
-GameSpot's Chris Watters thought the pistol was a "neat twist on the humble sidearm".
+GameSpots Chris Watters thought the pistol was a "neat twist on the humble sidearm".
 Dan Whitehead, writing for Eurogamer, compared the Smart Pistol to the inventive weapons of the Resistance series and otherwise wasn't impressed with the weapons.
 Gies of Polygon wished for more customization options and IGNs McCaffrey praised the maps, which ranged from "very good to great"from the fast-action ziplines in the very good desert "Boneyard" to the great tiny village "Colony" with crowded houses to exchange gunfire across varied heights.

-VG247's Dave Cook wrote that simplifying the game as "just Call of Duty with mechs" was unjustified given its freshness and innovation, though The Verge's Andrew Webster said "just Call of Duty with mechs" is essentially what it is.
+VG247s Dave Cook wrote that simplifying the game as "just Call of Duty with mechs" was unjustified given its freshness and innovation, though The Verges Andrew Webster said "just Call of Duty with mechs" is essentially what it is.
 Cook added that the parkour elements "turn the Call of Duty format on its head" and that Titanfall addressed all issues with Call of Dutys game balance.
 Multiple reviewers referred to Titanfall as Call of Duty: Future Warfare or a variant whereof.
-Edge noted that the parkour elements made them approach at an angle instead of rushing directly at the dots on the mini-map, and GameSpot's Chris Watters said simple player movement was both a pleasure and a challenge.
+Edge noted that the parkour elements made them approach at an angle instead of rushing directly at the dots on the mini-map, and GameSpots Chris Watters said simple player movement was both a pleasure and a challenge.
 The Verges Vlad Savov wrote that wall running "hasn't felt this good since ... the Prince of Persia series".
 Eurogamer's Whitehead said other shooters felt "leaden and limited" after playing Titanfall.

 Reviewers found the campaign poorly executed.
 Edge called it "nonsense", and Dan Whitehead of Eurogamer said it was "as clichéd as it is shallow".
-IGN's McCaffrey wrote that the story became "background noise" in an otherwise chaotic game.
+IGNs McCaffrey wrote that the story became "background noise" in an otherwise chaotic game.
 Tom Watson said in New Statesman that "the game is devoid of a decent plot".
 Writing for The Verge, Adi Robertson compared the plot to the backstory on 1990s CD-ROM user manuals, and OXMs Mikel Reparaz felt his actions were unimportant to the narrative.
-Ars Technica's Peter Bright called the campaign's voice acting "some of the worst ... [he's] ever heardflat and uninspired".
+Ars Technicas Peter Bright called the campaign's voice acting "some of the worst ... [he's] ever heardflat and uninspired".